Excuses That Can Derail Your Success

 Our society greatly emphasizes education, but it’s not always necessary.
 Motivation and commitment are far more valuable than education in most cases.
 How committed are you?

-2. I don’t have enough .
+2. I don’t have enough money.

 Many of those wealthy in the present were poor in the past.
-Some of the biggest companies were started in a one-car garage. certainly makes things easier, but getting started is not always necessary.
+Some of the biggest companies were started in a one-car garage.
+Money certainly makes things easier, but getting started is not always necessary.

 A lack of financial resources is a convenient excuse to stay stuck in your current situation.
 The world is full of money.
 If you don’t have enough money to move forward, find a way to acquire more.